 Most people with dizziness are looking for a straightforward diagnosis.
 However, those who present to the emergency department only receive a diagnosis in 49% of cases.
-Physical therapists are movement experts who help people with various forms of vertigo and dizziness.
+Physical therapists are movement experts who help people with vertigo and dizziness.
 One particular form, cervicogenic dizziness, responds especially well to physical therapy.

 Do You Suffer from Both Neck Pain and Dizziness?